-Set up in 2011, the All-Party Parliamentary Group (APPG) on Ovarian Cancer currently has over 40 members and meets several times during the year.
+Set up in 2011, the All-Party Parliamentary Group (APPG) on Ovarian Cancer is made up of MPs and peers and meets several times during the year.
 Target Ovarian Cancer provides secretariat duties for the group.

 Purpose of the APPG